platformsh/platformsh-docs/docs/src/configuration/app/size.md

 Note that in a development environment this value is ignored.
 Service containers are always set to size `S` in development environments.
 The application container is always set to the "Development Application Size" as configured on the plan.
 That defaults to `S` but you can increase it on your plan settings page for a fee.

+## How to modify my Platform.sh project plan and its resources

+Please consult [this community article](https://community.platform.sh/t/how-to-modify-my-platform-sh-project-plan-and-its-resources/130) on that subject.

 ## How do I make a background processing container smaller to save resources?

 Simply set the `size` key to `S` to ensure that the container gets fewer resources, leaving more to be allocated to other containers.